PATENT INFRINGEMENT: WHY ARE THEY THREATENING ME?

 First, you really need an experienced patent attorney to draft the claims for your patent application.
 The inventor can certainly write a specification (detailed description) with accompanying drawings.
 The inventor can of course write the abstract (summary).
 But the claims are different.
 If the claims are too narrow or specific, it will be easy for others to create a device or method that skips some of the steps of your method or omit components of your device.

-Simply stated, if the claims of a patent (Jones patent) describes a device containing the defined components A, B, C & D, a competing device (Smith device) comprised of elements A, C, D, & E (where each letter denotes a separate and distinct component), the competing device will not infringe the Jones patent.
-This is because Smith’s device does not contain all the components required of the Jones patent claim, i.e., Smith’s device does not contain component B. However, if the Smith device comprises the components A, B, C, D, & E, the Smith device does infringe the Jones patent.
+Simply stated, if the claims of a patent (Jones patent) describes a device containing the defined components A, B, C & D, a claim of a competing device (Smith device) comprised of elements A, C, D, & E (where each letter denotes a separate and distinct component), the competing device will not infringe the Jones patent.
+This is because Smith’s device does not contain all the components required of the Jones patent claim, i.e., Smith’s device does not contain component B. However, if a claim of a Smith device comprises the components A, B, C, D, & E, a Smith device comprising the Smith claim elements A, B, C, D, & E does infringe the Jones patent.
 This is because Smith device contains all the components of the Jones patent, i.e., components A, B, C, & D. The fact that the Smith device also contains component E is irrelevant for purposes of determining infringement.

 It gets more complicated.
 If the Jones patent is for a bicycle and Smith is selling a tricycle, the Smith tricycle may infringe the bicycle patent, depending upon the wording of the claims of the Jones patent.